 Brain changes associated with Alzheimer's disease lead to growing trouble with:

-Everyone has occasional memory lapses.
-It's normal to lose track of where you put your keys or forget the name of an acquaintance.
-But the memory loss associated with Alzheimer's disease persists and worsens, affecting your ability to function at work and at home.
+Everyone has memory lapses at times, but the memory loss associated with Alzheimer's disease persists and gets worse.
+Over time, memory loss affects the ability to function at work or at home.

 Thinking and reasoning

-Alzheimer's disease causes difficulty concentrating and thinking, especially about abstract concepts like numbers.
+Alzheimer's disease causes difficulty concentrating and thinking, especially about abstract concepts such as numbers.

-Multitasking is especially difficult, and it may be challenging to manage finances, balance checkbooks and pay bills on time.
-These difficulties may progress to inability to recognize and deal with numbers.
+Doing more than one task at once is especially difficult.
+It may be challenging to manage finances, balance checkbooks and pay bills on time.
+Eventually, a person with Alzheimer's disease may be unable to recognize and deal with numbers.

 Making judgments and decisions